How Does 3PL Logistics Work?

 “They would just come in once a week, pick up the wine shipments, we would fill out a spreadsheet, and they would leave with the product,” Megan said.
 “It was really simple and I didn’t have to think about it anymore.”

-Megan housed her own inventory onsite and used her 3PL provider only for transportation and distribution, including occasional customer-satisfaction resolution.
+Megan housed her own inventory onsite and used 3PL logistics only for transportation and distribution, including occasional customer-satisfaction resolution.

 “I spent a lot of time doing my homework and interviewing different providers to make sure they would fit my business, the size and type of customers we had.